The challenges facing spine surgery

 * Drape, boot, register, plan, arm positioning (15-25mins) – 4 spine surgeries per week requring precision pedicle screw placement

 Pedicle screw placement is a game of millimeters.
-Accuracy in the final 2 mm before cortical breach is what separates safe, stable fixation from nerve injury, revision surgery, or worse.
+Accuracy in the critical zone before cortical breach is what separates safe, stable fixation from nerve injury, revision surgery, or worse.

 Why It’s a Problem